buildkite/aws-codepipeline-buildkite-custom-action-type/README.md

 # AWS CodePipeline Buildkite Custom Action Type

-An example custom action type for triggering Buildkite builds from within AWS CodePipeline.
+An example of a custom action type, and a customized Buildkite agent checkout hook, for running Buildkite builds from [AWS CodePipeline](https://aws.amazon.com/codepipeline/).

+Contains:

+* [agent-hooks](agent-hooks) - a checkout agent hook override that downloads the source code via the CodePipeline S3 artifact
+* [custom-action-types](custom-action-types) - sample custom action type JSON files that can be uploaded via the AWS CLI

 Requirements: